 Where a utility is performing work as part of a utility permit or franchise, the utility is required to follow the provisions contained in the permit or franchise.
 An executed permit or franchise, signed by the utility and WSDOT, is a legal and binding agreement.
-General Provision #1 of the Application for Utility Permit or Franchise (see Appendix B) states:
+General Provision #1 of the Utility Accommodation Application (see Appendix B) states: